YSFHQ/wordpress/wp-content/plugins/iflychat/readme.txt

 Contributors: darklrd, shubhamgupta

-Tags: buddypress chat, chat, chat room, community chat, embed chat, group chat, html5 chat, one to one chat, popup chat, live chat, friends chat, mobile chat
+Tags: buddypress, chat, chat room, community, embed chat, friends, group chat, html5 chat, one to one chat, popup chat, live chat, mobile chat, wordpress chat

 Requires at least: 3.0

-Tested up to: 3.9
+Tested up to: 4.0

-Stable tag: 2.2.0
+Stable tag: 2.8.5

 License: GPLv2 or later

-iFlyChat allows visitors of your WordPress site to chat with each other privately (one-to-one chat) or together in chat rooms.
+Integrate chat into your WordPress website.
+Allow users to discuss in public and private chat rooms.
+Skyrocket user engagement by 200%.

 == Description ==

 iFlyChat is a real time **chat** plugin best suited for **community** and **social networking websites**.
 It helps in increasing user engagement of your WordPress site by enabling users to **chat with each other privately** (one to one private conversation), **group chat** or in **chat rooms**.
 Also, it is useful for forums, blogs, dating sites etc. It can also be configured to provide **online support** for products/services.
 It logs the user conversations so that they can be later viewed using shortcode.
-You can try it out live [here](https://iflychat.com/features).
+You can try it out live [here](https://iflychat.com/features?refid=wp).

 ####Chat Features####

 * **One on one (private) chat**: Attractive Pop Up Chat.
 Interact with users and customers online using public and private rooms.
 Users can browse and chat simultaneously.

-* **Embedded Chat Room**: Make your chat room larger and roomier by embedding it to a page.
-Fully customizable CSS.
-[Try demo here](https://iflychat.com/embedded-chatroom-example-public-chatroom).
-(Premium feature)
+* **Embedded Chat Room**: Make different chat rooms into separate pages.
+Fully customisable CSS.
+[Try demo here](https://iflychat.com/embedded-chatroom-example-public-chatroom?refid=wp).

 * **Group Chat**: Group chat enables users to chat in groups.
 Users can chat with specific set of people simultaneously.
 (Premium feature)